PaulDebevec/art_portfolio/README.md

 **Art Portfolio Website**

 This is my first independent solo project.
 I wanted to assist my art friend out by creating a portfolio website for them.
 My intention for this website is to display my knowledge of Ruby on Rails, GitHub/git, HTML & CSS, MVC RESTfulness, and CRUD.
+Throughout the creation of this site I have used Test Driven Development to ensure functionality throughout the site.

 * **Rails version**